 REI Co-op Quarter Dome 2 Tent Review: Specs

-The REI Co-op Quarter Dome 2 Tent is REI’s own high-end backpacking tent.
+The REI Co-op Quarter Dome 2 Tent is one of REI’s own high-end backpacking tents.
 The minimum trail weight comes in at just 3 lbs.
 5 oz.
 The length is 88 inches x 52 inches wide at the head, tapering to 42 inches at the foot.
 The aluminum pole system creates nearly vertical walls, giving the Quarter Dome a roomier feel over tents with more traditional sloping wall angles.
 In fact, REI’s redesign gained 28 percent more head and shoulder room and 23 percent more foot box room over its previous design.
 The interior peak height is a comfortable 42 inches.

 The floor uses a 20-denier ripstop nylon material, which is ultralight but not particularly tough.
 The lightweight fly is a 15-denier ripstop nylon.
 Most every tent in this weight class uses similarly lightweight materials.
 If the REI Co-op Quarter Dome 2 Tent is your first backpacking tent under 4 pounds, you might be shocked at how thin the material feels.
 Don’t worry about it.
 The weight savings is worth it unless you’re really hard on your gear.